 \subsection{Analysis of Pareto Fronts}

 We now look at the results of our experiments, where our aim is to analyze and compare the investment trade-offs for the five BRT route alternatives, taking into account the effect of the different passenger responses and budget splits over the municipalities.
 Here, we use a similar computational set-up as described for the artificial instances in \Cref{sec: instances}.
+Moreover, the investment budget is limited to the investment costs for upgrading all segments of the most expensive route alternative.
+As a consequence, dependent on the budget split, not all municipalities may have sufficient budget to upgrade all of their segments.
 The resulting Pareto fronts for the two passenger responses, with and without municipalities, evaluated regarding the investment costs are given in \Cref{fig:case_study_pareto} for the setting without a \ConConstr{} ($Z = \infty$).
 Here, graphs in the top row provide the results when there is a global decision maker ($|M| = 1$), and graphs in the bottom row are for the case with municipalities ($|M| = 7$).
 Each graph indicates the investment costs as a percentage of the costs for upgrading all segments of the most expensive route alternative on the horizontal axis.
 The vertical axis indicates the attracted passengers relative to the maximum number of potential passengers over all route alternatives.